Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Dionysos.md

 |       1        |      2       |   Instant   |   3 CT   | 10 Meters |

 Cause a target in range to become drunk for the duration.
-Each CT, target must make an Intuition saving roll or stumble, causing them receive -1 to their attack rolls for that CT
+Each CT, target must make an Intuition saving roll or stumble, causing them receive [[Dice mechanics#Disadvantage|Disadvantage]] to their attack rolls for that CT

 ------------------
 <b><ins><i>Visions of Madness:</i></ins></b>